Creating a Mineral Rights Inventory for Your Family

 Where to Keep It

 Keep a printed copy with your important papers (will, insurance policies, estate documents).
 Keep a digital copy on your computer.
 Tell at least one family member that it exists and where to find it.
+If you own interests in multiple states, note which state each property falls under so heirs know which rules apply.

 Keep It Current

 Review and update the inventory once a year.
 When a lease expires, a new well comes online, or an operator changes, update the document.
 An inventory that's five years out of date is better than nothing, but a current one is much more useful.
+Keep records for at least seven years for tax purposes.

 Using MinRight for This